-If you have a story to share, please contact Lucie OBERT, our Social Media & Communication Assistant.
+If you have a story to share, please contact Lucie OBERT, our Social Media & Communication Coordinator.

 Richard returned home to Canada last year after a long career in Hong Kong.
 Fascinated by la Côte d'Azur at age 12, he has sought to maintain a connection to the language and culture ever since.
 He formerly studied French in Hong Kong, where one night he dreamt in French for the first time.
 Richard is inspired by his current experience at l'Alliance Francaise Vancouver - a place where culture and language powerfully come together in support of learning and discovery.
 He says: "Volunteering as a board member is my way to inspire other students at Alliance Francaise Vancouver to pursue their own linguistic dreams."

 Céline, Yannick and their family have called Vancouver home for many years now and are regulars at events and at the media library.
 Most recently, they attended RectoVRso, a virtual and augmented reality art exhibition.
 In their words: "Superb exhibition, one that we have not seen for a long time.
 The organising team really pulled it together.
 Our two kids aged 9 and 5 were in wonder in front of so much creativity, beauty, originality and poetry.
 We will look forward to attending similar exhibitions in the future".